 Battle Re-enactment and Cannon

 Thrill to the boom of the full-sized Revolutionary War cannon.
-The Mad River Light Artillery sets up there bronze British Light Weight Six-pounder at the top of the hill near the flagpole and militia encampment.
+The Mad River Light Artillery sets up there bronze British Light six-pounder at the top of the hill near the flagpole and militia encampment.
 This group will demonstrate cannon firing many times throughout the day.

 Each afternoon features the excitement of a battle reenactment!
 Since we are observing the Bicentennial of the War of 1812 we will be focusing on battles of that time period.
 Our reenactment features militia on foot and on horses, cannons, Shawnee warriors, and Crown troops.
 It always promises to be exciting.
 After the battle be sure to visit the militia camps on the hill between Hertzler House and the George Rogers Clark Memorial.
 The First Mad River Light Artillery near the flag pole will be available to answer questions.